Safe Spaces Should Be Safe

 July 2023

-Ellie Perez is named as interim Executive Director.
-Ellie states that she would be the official ED within a few months thanks to her close relationship with the board president.
+Ellie Perez states that she would be the official ED within a few months thanks to her close relationship with members of the board.

 August 2023